nginxinc/kubernetes-ingress/docs/content/tutorials/nginx-dynamic-module.md

 ---
-title: NGINX Ingress Controller with dynamic module
+title: Using NGINX Ingress Controller with Dynamic Modules
 description: |
-  Use NGINX Ingress Controller with dynamic module
+  How to use NGINX Ingress Controller with NGINX dynamic modules.
 weight: 1800
 doctypes: ["concept"]
 toc: true